 A look back at what happened on this day in recent history at Leeds United.

-After being released by Leeds at the end of last season, Richard Naylor signs for Yorkshire neighbours Doncaster Rovers on a short-term deal.
+Frazer Richardson, who was released by Leeds at the end of last season, signs for fellow League One side Charlton Athletic on a two year deal.

 Vital Leeds are the proud sponsors of the Thames Valley Whites Regional Supporters club

 The fastest growing Leeds United supporters club in the South of England, with over 200 members since its formation in April 2009, travel to all games home and away.

 The branch has pick up points at Basingstoke, Reading, Didcot, Abingdon, Oxford, Bicester and Banbury and will consider other pick up points on request.

 Vital Leeds offers everything that a Leeds United supporter could wish for.
 If you can think of something and suggest it, we`ll put it on the website!